-The inverse problem involves sampling from the posterior of the log-transmissivity field $u(s)$, which becomes a vector with dimension of $1681$ after being discretized on $41\times 41$ mesh (with Lagrange degree $1$).
+The inverse problem involves sampling from the posterior of the log-transmissivity field $u(\bx)$, which becomes a vector with dimension of $1681$ after being discretized on $41\times 41$ mesh (with Lagrange degree $1$).
 We use the CES framework described in Section \ref{sec:dream}.
-In the calibration stage, we collect $\{u_n^{(j)}, \mG(u_n^{(j)})\}_{n=1,j=1}^{N,J}$ from $N=10$ iterations of EKS runs with ensemble size $J=500$.
+In the calibration stage, we collect $\{u_n^{(j)}, \mG(u_n^{(j)})\}_{j=1,n=1}^{J,N}$ from $N=10$ iterations of EKS runs with ensemble size $J=500$.
 For the emulation, we train DNN and CNN with $75\%$ of these 5000 ensembles and test/validate them with the remaining $25\%$.
 The DNN has 3 layers with `softplus' activation function for the hidden layers and `linear' activation for the output layer and $40\%$ nodes dropped out.
-The structure of CNN is illustrated in Figure \ref{fig:cnn} with `solfplus' activation for the convolution layers, `softmax' activation fo the latent layer (dimension 256) and `linear' activation for the output layer.
+The structure of CNN is illustrated in Figure \ref{fig:cnn} with `softplus' activation for the convolution layers, `softmax' activation for the latent layer (dimension 256) and `linear' activation for the output layer.
 The trained CNN has drop out rate of $50\%$ on all its nodes.
-Figure \ref{fig:elliptic_extrctgrad} compares the true gradient function $D\Phi(u^\text{MAP})$ (left) and its emulations $D\Phi^e(u_\text{MAP})$ (right two) as in Equation \eqref{eq:dpotential_emu} extracted from two types of neural networks.
+Figure \ref{fig:elliptic_extrctgrad} compares the true gradient function $D\Phi(u^\text{MAP})$ (left panel) and its emulations $D\Phi^e(u^\text{MAP})$ (middle and right panels) as in Equation \eqref{eq:dpotential_emu} extracted from two types of NNs.
 These gradient functions are plotted on the 2d domain $[0,1]^2$.
-We can see that even trained on forward outputs without any gradient information, these extracted gradients from the neural network model provide decent approximations to the true gradient that capture its main graphical feature viewed as a 2d image.
+We can see that even trained on forward outputs without any gradient information, these extracted gradients provide decent approximations to the true gradient capturing its main graphical feature viewed as a 2d image.
 The result by CNN is qualitatively better than DNN, which is supported by the numeric evidence of error comparison illustrated in the left panel of Figure \ref{fig:gp_cnn}.